Floydlang/floyd/docs/floyd_speak.md

 |__typeid__		| Describes the *type* of a value.
 |__function__	| A function value.
 Functions can be Floyd functions or C functions.
 They are callable.
 |__struct__		| Like C struct or classes or tuples.
 A value object.
 |__protocol__	| A value that hold a number of callable functions.
-Also called interface or abstract base class
+Also called interface or abstract base class.
 |__vector__		| A continuous array of elements addressed via indexes.
 |__dictionary__	| Lookup values using string keys.
 |__json_value__	| A value that holds a JSON-compatible value, can be a big JSON tree.